Please call in case of sewer overflow, backup or other emergency.

 The Carpinteria Sanitary District was formed in 1928 to provide wastewater collection and disposal to area residents.
 During the 1930’s and 40’s wastewater was collected and discharged to the Pacific Ocean without the benefit of treatment.
 It was during this period that the bulk of the sewer system serving the downtown area was constructed.

 The District’s first wastewater treatment plant, designed to treat 500,000 gallons per day, was completed and put into operation in 1951.
-Treated effluent was discharged directly into the Pacific ocean via an 18″ outfall pipe which ran along the eastern bank of Carpinteria Creek.
+Treated effluent was discharged directly into the ocean via an 18 inch diameter outfall pipe which ran along the eastern bank of Carpinteria Creek.

-Over time, the District’s wastewater collection has been expanded to serve the community’s needs.
+Over time, the District’s wastewater collection system has been expanded to serve the community’s needs.
 The system currently consists of approximately 42 linear miles of sewer pipeline ranging from 6″ to 24″ in diameter.
 The District also owns and operates eight sewage pump stations that are necessary to convey flow to the wastewater treatment plant.
-Currently the District provides service to approximately 16,500 people and has approximately 4,300 user accounts.
+Currently the District provides service to approximately 15,000 people and has approximately 4,500 user accounts.